pmassing/auler.gmbh.acctinfocpt/ReadMe.md

 ** Installation **

-1. Install the plug-in
+1. Install the plug-in with your osgi console

-2. In the sql-folder are two files to install in the db.

- 2.1 pat_facource.sql -> Is the needed View.

- 2.2 pat_accountcourse.sql -> The function for AccountCourse

 ** AccountCourse **
 Shows the current balance up to date at this line for the defined Account in the